henriquehashimoto/ifood_coupon_analysis/readme.md

 Besides that, transform into tables for better and easier consumption.

-**DATA ANALYSIS FUTURE CHANGELOG**
+##### DATA ANALYSIS FUTURE CHANGELOG

 IFood business open the door for multiple opportunity for data analysis, being a company with such a vast combination of possibilites, is hard to list only a couple of analysis that we could do.

 But narrowing down, here a list of the "next steps" that I'd recommend to do with this analysis (besides the proposed A/B test):

-- Do the same segmentation and deep analysis that I did for the group "Hybrid Segments" for the other groups
+- Do the same segmentation and **deep analysis** that I did for the group "Hybrid Segments" **for the other groups**
-- Churn analysis - understand if the campaign helped in prevent churn
-- Multi "category" user - analysis to see if there's any difference in behavior of users that consume different types of restaurants or even different types of iFood services (like supermarket delivery).
-And if this campaign helped to increase the number of "multi category" users
-- Cohort Analysis: Track long-term effects by analyzing customer behavior 30/60/90 days post-campaign
-- Customer Journey Mapping: Analyze how the campaign affected different stages of the customer lifecycle
+- **Use K-means** to create segmentation based on similar behavior in a determined metric
+- Experiment **Churn Propensity Model** - Groups customers by their likelihood to churn, enabling proactive retention
+- **Decision Trees** - Creates segments through a series of binary splits based on the most predictive variables

+##### Why RFM instead of these others?

+On the document describing this challenge, it says:

+> mas a área em que você atua ainda não tem segmentos bem definidos e cada área de Negócio utiliza conceitos diferentes

+Jumping straight into advanced methods like decision trees can create a big knowledge gap with the business team, requiring a lot of explanation around statistical and mathematical concepts.
+In practice, business stakeholders are more likely to support data-driven decisions when they understand the approach.

+**Starting with a simpler but effective method like RFM helps build that understanding and trust**.
+It also lays the foundation for a more data-driven culture, making it easier to introduce more complex segmentation techniques later on.